randomhost/teamspeak-dark/CONTRIBUTING.md

 ### Reporting Bugs

-#### Before reporting an issue
+#### Before reporting an Issue

+Before reporting an issue, please check the following list:

+* **Check if the issue exists in the [latest version][1]**.
+It might have been fixed already and the versions obtained via TeamSpeak's built-in addon manager or the myTeamSpeak website are not always up-to-date.
-Before reporting an issue, please check for [previously reported issues][1].
-If the issue is already known **and still open**, add a comment to the existing issue instead of opening a new one.
+* **Check the [previously reported issues][2].** If the issue is already known **and still open**, add a comment to the existing issue instead of opening a new one.

-#### When reporting an issue
+#### When reporting an Issue

-When reporting an [issue on GutHub][1], explain the problem and include details to help people to reproduce the problem:
+When reporting an [issue on GitHub][2], explain the problem and include details to help people to reproduce the problem:

 * **Descriptive Title**